sfeir-open-source/sfeir-school-github-action-dev/steps/10-syntax-lab2-action-output/README.md

 On the action

-- In the `upper_step` step, set the uppercase value as output of the step,
+- In the `upper_step` step, set the uppercase value as output of the step
-- Add `upper_text` as action output the uppercase value from the step `upper_step`.
+- Add `upper_text` as action output the uppercase value from the step `upper_step`

 ## Finish